AMWA-TV/info-006/docs/How To practical examples.md

 ## Non-standard control classes

 In the previous section we have learned how to explore the device model by getting the members of each nested block.
-One of the blocks was the "Stereo gain" block which returned the following member descriptors:
+One of the blocks was the "Stereo gain" block which has the following member descriptors:

 ```json
 {